-After code is executed in the remote session, the result is returned to the calling session.
+After code is executed in the remote Gem, the result is returned to the originating session.

-If the result of the expression is a special (Character, Boolean, SmallInteger, SmallFloat, etc.), or a String, Symbol, or ByteArray, the results are converted into the appropriate object in the calling Gem.
+If the result of the expression is a special (Character, Boolean, SmallInteger, SmallFloat, etc.), or a String, Symbol, or ByteArray, the results are converted into the appropriate object in the originating Gem.